 Corn has a relatively high fertility requirement.
 Fertilizer application, whether inorganic or manure, should be based upon local soil test recommendations.
 This crop does not compete well with weeds or volunteer crops so attention to weed control in early growth stages is critical.

-A recent BCRC Blog post provides practical tips for planting corn including an overview of site and variety selection, seeding equipment, weed control, and fertility.
+This BCRC Blog post provides practical tips for planting corn including an overview of site and variety selection, seeding equipment, weed control, and fertility.

 In years of heavy snowfall, cattle may have better access to standing corn compared to swathed crops under snow.
 Observations have also shown standing corn providing protection from the wind during inclement weather.
 Strip grazing, using electric fence, provides a more uniform nutrient intake, reducing the risk of acidosis caused by cattle only eating high energy cobs, and utilization per acre is improved.
 This also reduces trampling and wastage.

 Research studies suggest that new cool-season corn hybrids can produce high quality forage to meet the nutrient requirements of grazing beef cows in mid- and late-stage pregnancy, providing a suitable alternative for winter grazing strategies with forage harvest costs eliminated12,13.
+It is important to note however that while corn is high yielding and high in energy, it can be low in protein, meaning supplementation is required.
+Research suggests that intercropping corn with high protein forage varieties such as clover, hairy vetch, or Italian ryegrass can provide the dietary requirements for cow, however further research is required on this strategy to determine a variety of factors.

 The BCRC post, Seven Tips for Grazing Corn covers topics to help make the most of corn grazing including the importance of: